 Q: Thanks, we have decided to continue with our current open and free approach and negotiate individually with people who ask for new features.

-Analysis: the fear of making a mistake can often paralyze a team.
+The fear of making a mistake can often paralyze a team.
 This seems to affect some teams more than others but all of us are affected to some degree.
 Early financing based on winning contests, grants, generous relatives, understanding spouses, or anything that does not come from a paying customer can de-focus a team from the need to develop a clear value proposition and business model.
 With money in the bank they can be distracted from making firm offers that may actually convert their “free users” into paying customers.

 It’s OK to leave money on the table.
 In the beginning having a few customers pay something is an enormous risk reduction in your viability.
 Once you have established that at least a few people are wiling to pay something you can raise prices to where you actually make a profit on the offers that get accepted and achieve, or at least start moving toward, break-even cash flow.
 It’s as important to plan for customer reference as much the cash value of the deal when you are getting started.